RayYuePro/pwsh-remoting-over-ssh/Run-.NET-Core-File-Server-Test-Suite-on-Cross-Platforms.md

 1. Build and run test suite from the scratch.
 1. Run test suite in Docker image.

-Before run test suite, DNS resolution and .NET Core SDK is required to be configured properly on the Linux machine.
+Before run test suite, DNS resolution and .NET Core SDK are required to be configured properly on the Linux machine.
 * **Edit hosts file for DNS resolution**
 Edit /etc/hosts by command:

 `sudo nano /etc/hosts`

 Append the domain controller IP address and domain name to the end of the file:

 `192.168.142.251        snia2020.org`

 Append the SUT IP address and FQDN name to the end of the file.
 For example, Meetup-Srv01 owns the IP of 192.168.142.12, the new line to be added will be:

 `192.168.142.12       meetup-srv01.snia2020.org`

 You can adjust the IP address and host name with the SUT assigned to you.
 Exit and save the hosts file.